RishavVishnoi/sql_library_management_system/README.md

 WHERE reg_date >= CURRENT_DATE - INTERVAL'180 days';
 ```

-**Task 10: List Employees with Their Branch Manager's Name and their branch details**:
+**Task 10: List Employees with Their Branch Manager's Name and their branch details**

 ```sql
 SELECT e1.*, b.manager_id, e2.emp_name as manager